Tradewind Bioscience attacks the physiology of tumors to treat cancer

 Rather than attack the cancer, Tradewind’s therapy tries to attack the root of the disease.
 How it grows and spreads through the body.

 “We’ve been able to tease out [some] main things that [the protein] does,” says Allen.
-“It regulates cancer stem cels… the ones that allows the cancer to grow… And it plays a really prominent role in the survival of cells.”
+“It regulates cancer stem cells… the ones that allows the cancer to grow… And it plays a really prominent role in the survival of cells.”

 In primary tumors — the initial cancerous mutations — Allen and Buckanovich discovered that the protein they identified plays a major role in controlling stem cells which allow the tumor to grow.
 That same protein is important in keeping cancers alive as they spread through the body.